ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 ### B15

 Standard action
 - B15-M: B15.
-Cycles the colours for your engines and weapons if you have purchased via the Frontier store for you ships.
+Cycles the colours for your engines and weapons if you have purchased via the Frontier store for your ships.

 Modified actions
 - B15-U: TBTN2+B15. empty